What to expect:

 • Embodiment of Jesus Christ in His five-fold ministry as apostle, prophet, evangelist, shepherd, and teacher.

-An Agenda for the Future Church
+An Agenda for Missions

 1. Welcome to this Ephesiology Master Class